KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

-## Extensions
+## Native Type Extensions

-KeyboardKit extends native types like ``UIKit/UITextDocumentProxy`` with keyboard-specific functionality.
+KeyboardKit extends native types like ``UIKit/UIInputViewController`` and ``UIKit/UITextDocumentProxy`` with more functionality.
 See the extension section in documentation root article for more info.

 ## Keyboard View

-KeyboardKit has a ``KeyboardView`` that mimics a native iOS keyboard.
-It can be used for alphabetic, numeric & symbolic keyboards, supports all supported locales, layouts, callouts, etc., and can be styled to great extent with styles & themes:
+KeyboardKit has a ``KeyboardView`` that mimics the native iOS keyboard.
+It can be used for alphabetic, numeric & symbolic keyboards, supports all supported locales, layouts, callouts, etc., and can be used on all Apple platforms:

 @Row {